Entropy675/ETCS/readme.txt

-ETCS (Entity Tag Component System) is a C++ substrate in which type identity, ABI contract, capability boundary, and causal graph are one compile-time artifact rather than four that must be kept in agreement.
+ETCS (Entity Tag Component System) is a C++ substrate for defining types, ABI contracts, capabilities, and causal relationships as one compile-time artifact.
+It uses ontology-compliant wrappers and MirrorBuffer boundaries to connect locally or across processes without requiring application code to duplicate the same contract in multiple systems.
+Functioning effectively like an operating system/virtual machine.

 See https://anticurrententropy.com/whitepaper.html for details.

 Currently building on linux, targeting ARM and x64